mageddo-projects/rapids-kafka-client/README.md

 # Kafka Client

-Kafka Client is a vanilla java library that make it easy to consume data from kafka, a list of features:
+Kafka Client is a vanilla java library that makes it easy to consume data from kafka, a list of features:

 * [x] Parallel consuming
 * [x] Consuming retry
 * [x] Consuming failover
 * [x] Designed to be easy to mock and test
-* [x] Designed to support slow consumers without re balancing
+* [x] Designed to support slow consumers without kafka re balancing
 * [x] Designed to high throughput usage
 * [x] Individual record consuming
 * [x] Batch records consuming